Regulatory and electronic invoices

 The delivery note is a document that accompanies goods during transport.
 It serves as proof that the goods have actually been delivered to the consignee.
 This document is essential for several reasons:

-• It serves as proof of receipt for the customer.
+- It serves as proof of receipt for the customer.

-• It facilitates inventory tracking and management.
+- It facilitates stock tracking and inventory management.

 What is the purpose of an invoice?